ptrckprz/ptrckprz.github.io/_pages/graph.md

 ### Relevant publications

-A fexible convolutional solver with application to photorealistic style transfer
+A flexible convolutional solver with application to photorealistic style transfer
 G. Puy and P. Pérez
 *in preparation*